bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareosWebui.rst

    -  http://download.bareos.org/bareos

-Also be aware, that older versions of |bareosDir| do not support the :ref:`section-SubdirectoryConfigurationScheme` and therefore Bareos configuration resource files must be included manually.
+Also be aware, that older versions of |dir| do not support the :ref:`section-SubdirectoryConfigurationScheme` and therefore Bareos configuration resource files must be included manually.

 Installation
 ------------